rengokantai/aguru/README.md

 There must be a route out of the priate subnet to the NAT instance, in order for this to work

+Encryption
+- Once your RDS instance is encrypted the data stored at rest in the underlying storage is encrypted, as are its automated backups, read replcas,and snapshots.
+- At the present time, encryptong an existing DB instance, is not supported.
+To use amazon RDS encryption for an existing database, create a new DB instance with encryption enabled and migrate your data into it.

 NAT gateways:
 - No need to patch
 - Not associated with security group